 There is a chapter quiz posted for each chapter.
 These are optional but give you a chance to get a sense of how much you retained from the reading of each chapter.
-However, anyone who completes them all and scores an 80% or higher will receive 20 points of extra credit at the end of the semester.
+However, anyone who completes them all and scores an 80% or higher average will receive 20 points of extra credit on their points total at the end of the course.
 They will be listed at the end of your grades in My Grades.